Kinchakuda Red Spider Lily Festival 2026 Near Tokyo

 Photo by Pixta

-As soon as the summer heat mellows out in Japan, people are waiting for the beautiful colors of fall.
-However, the first crimson red landscapes of the year are not created by fall leaves but by a special version of a unique flower, the red spider lily.
-The red version of the usually white flower originated in China, Korea, and Nepal and spread to Japan from there.
+As the summer heat mellows in Japan, people eagerly await the vibrant colors of autumn.
+However, the season's first crimson landscapes are created not by fall foliage, but by the red spider lily (manjushage or higanbana).
+Originating in China, Korea, and Nepal, this striking red variant of the typically white flower eventually spread to Japan.

 3. Access: How to Get to the Kinchakuda Red Spider Lily Festival

-Kinchakuda Red Spider Lily Festival: View 5 Million Flaming Red Flowers!
+Kinchakuda Red Spider Lily Festival: 5 Million Flaming Red Flowers

-The Kinchakuda Red Spider Lily Festival is an annual event held in the city of Hidaka and popular with people from all over Japan.
-With 5,000,000 red spider lilies, it offers the largest display in the country.
+The annual Kinchakuda Red Spider Lily Festival in Hidaka draws visitors from across Japan to see 5,000,000 red spider lilies—the largest display in the country.

 The Chestnut Festival - Savor Local Food and Drinks